 Find the filter and clean it weekly.

 In some new dual purpose machines (washer/dryers) it is likely that a high volume of lint will be found in the filter.
 Lint and fluff block your filter, causing the machine to heat more slowly.
-For a true dry load, clean your filter as often as possible.
+For a truly dry load, clean your filter as often as possible.

 Don’t overuse laundry products.